 Frankfurt = a critical city?!

-Frankfurt has been one of the centres from which it has spread.
-He worked on his ground-breaking, world-changing discovery in Frankfurt for a few years.
+Frankfurt has been one of the centres from which letterpress printing spread since its invention around 1540 by Johannes Gutenberg.
+He spent several years in Frankfurt working on his ground-breaking, world-changing discovery.
 The first copies of his famous bible were sold at the Frankfurt fair.
 Since the 15th century, there has been a book fair in Frankfurt; today, the Frankfurt Book Fair is one of the most important gatherings in the book industry.